 Partial Remission

-A 76-year-old man with pleural mesothelioma had a partial remission after receiving a thoracentesis and didn’t have symptoms for 3 years, but his cancer eventually returned.
+A 76-year-old man with pleural mesothelioma had partial remission after receiving a thoracentesis and didn’t have symptoms for 3 years, but his cancer eventually returned.

 Our patient advocates can help you start working toward mesothelioma remission.
 Chat with us now.